$0 India → Canada Express Entry Guide — Quick-Start Checklist

 Several third-party tracking sites (Canadavisa, CIC News, GreenTree Immigration) aggregate draw results and provide historical CRS trend analysis.
 For Indian applicants trying to gauge when to submit a profile or when to retake a language test, the historical draw data by category is more useful than single-point snapshots.

 Category-based draws have fundamentally changed the calculus for Indian applicants with strong but not exceptional profiles.
-A CRS of 470 with a STEM occupation and CLB 9 language scores is a workable position.
+A CRS of 480 with an eligible STEM occupation and CLB 9 language scores is a workable position.
 The same score was a dead end two years ago.

 The India Express Entry Guide covers category eligibility in detail — including the specific NOC codes that qualify for STEM draws, the French proficiency strategy with a step-by-step TEF preparation plan, and how to sync your federal profile with Ontario and BC provincial draws for maximum coverage.